 Continuing Care and Levels of Treatment

 The discharge planning process begins as soon as a patient is admitted to our hospital.
-Within 48 hours of admission, a social worker will evaluate each patient for available resources including placement, transportation, and aftercare treatment.
-When it is time for the patient to leave inpatient treatment, the social worker will coordinate placement with the patient, family members, outside agencies, or private insurance.
-They will also coordinate transportation from the hospital on the day of discharge to the patient’s next placement as well as aftercare treatment appointments based on each individual’s needs.
+Within 48 hours of admission, a social worker will evaluate each patient for available resources in Tucson or elsewhere that can be implemented once he or she has left our center, including placement, transportation, and aftercare treatment.
+When the time comes for the patient to be discharged, the social worker will coordinate placement with the patient, the patient’s family members, any outside community agencies, or private insurance.
+If needed, social workers will also coordinate transportation from the hospital to the patient’s next placement on the day of discharge, as well as ensure that transportation needs for aftercare treatment appointments are met.

-For adult patients that no longer require inpatient treatment, Sonora Behavioral Health offers outpatient treatment that consist of nine to twelve hours of group therapy each week.
-These groups allow participants to process real-life scenarios as they happen and get the support they need, as well as practice the new techniques that they are learning.
-These eight to twelve weeks of intensive treatment give participants the chance to use group to work through emotional and psychological issues that keep them locked in a state of distress.
-Through our outpatient programs, patients learn techniques that they will continue to use for the rest of their lives to stay healthy and happy.
+For adult patients that no longer require the intensive level of psychiatric care provided by inpatient treatment, Sonora Behavioral Health Hospital offers outpatient treatment that consist of nine to twelve hours of group therapy each week.
+These groups allow participants to process real-life scenarios as they happen, while also receiving the support they need as they practice the new techniques that they are learning.
+This eight to twelve week period of intensive treatment gives participants the chance to use a group setting to work through the emotional and psychological issues that have kept them locked in a state of distress.
+Through our outpatient programs, patients will learn techniques that they can continue to use for the rest of their lives.

-Our partial hospitalization program (PHP) and our intensive outpatient program (IOP) allow patients to live at home and attend school or go back to work while still receiving the treatment that they need.
-PHP is held 5 days a week for 6 hours a day, while IOP is held 3 days a week for 3 hours a day.
+Our partial hospitalization program (PHP) and our intensive outpatient program (IOP) allow patients to live at home, attend school, or go back to work while still receiving the treatment that they need.
+PHP is held 5 days a week for 6 hours each day, while IOP is held 3 days a week for 3 hours each day.
 Both programs have a mental health and chemical dependency track.
 In addition to PHP and IOP, we have an aftercare program for alumni that is held once a month for as long as patients need.

 Sonora Admissions Inquiry